ansys/ansys-sphinx-theme/doc/source/examples/admonitions.rst

     {% endfor %}

-Credits and Copyright
+Credits and copyright
 ---------------------

 The examples shown below are derived from the PyData Sphinx Theme project, copyrighted by pandas, 2018.
 Original examples can be found at `PyData sphinx theme examples <pydata_examples>`_.
 These examples are licensed under the BSD 3-Clause License.

-Original Copyright
+Original copyright
 ~~~~~~~~~~~~~~~~~~

 The examples included here were originally copyrighted and licensed as follows: